Department of Chemistry

 Graduate degrees require an appropriate program of courses at ESF and Syracuse University.
 Master of Science and doctoral students must complete a minimum of 18 credit hours and 30 credit hours of graduate level coursework, respectively.
 In addition, doctoral students must pass a doctoral candidacy examination.

-Current research projects encompass natural and synthetic polymer chemistry, biochemistry and microbiology; organic chemistry of natural products and chemical ecology; chemistry of air and water; climate change.
+Current research projects encompass natural and synthetic polymer chemistry, biochemistry and microbiology, organic chemistry of natural products and chemical ecology, photochemical degradation of pollutants, chemistry of air and water, climate change, and more.

 Degree Programs